 BASIC collaborates closely with the All Party Parliamentary Group (APPG) on Global Security and Non-Proliferation.
 The purpose of the APPG is to encourage discussion and debate, on the basis of expert information and opinion from across the political spectrum, on matters relating to global security and the proliferation of weapons of mass destruction – whether nuclear, chemical or biological.
-Its clerk, Lorna Richardson, is formally a BASIC employee but is seconded wholly to work with the APPG.
+Its clerk, Maxwell Downman, is formally a BASIC employee but is seconded to work with the APPG.

 Selection of Global Security and Non-Proliferation APPG Meetings:

 “What now for the Iran Nuclear Deal?” with speaker Dr Ernest Moniz, former US Secretary for Energy, key architect of the Iran nuclear deal, and current CEO of the Nuclear Threat Initiative, (NTI), Washington DC.
 This meeting was held in association with the Nuclear Threat Initiative and the European Leadership Network.

 "A briefing with Matthew Rycroft, UK ambassador to the United Nations."
 This was a joint meeting of the United Nations APPG and the APPG on Global Security and Non-Proliferation.